levitato5594/PromisedWorlds-science/README.md

 **DESCRIPTION**

-Wrapped by a vast, protoplanetary disk, the Debdeb System is a young star system only a few light-years from Kerbol.
+Centered within a vast protoplanetary disk, the Debdeb System is a young star system only a few light-years from Kerbol.
 Debdeb's planets are a glimpse back in time: there's Charr, a fiery, iron-bound ancestor of Moho; Gurdamma, a cratered oasis teeming with the ingredients for life; Ovin, a superheavy wasteland with gorgeous rings; and much, much more.

 **SYSTEM LAYOUT**